ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Virtual-Shadow-Map-In-XEngine.md

     return Ret;
 }
 ```
-A tile's GPU address is simply the sum of the tile offset and the base address.
+The tile's GPU address is simply the addition of the tile offset and the base address.
 ```cpp
 uint2 TileIndexMin = uint2( UVMin * MipLevelSize[MipLevel]);
 uint2 TileIndexMax = uint2( UVMax * MipLevelSize[MipLevel]);